-If the mash tun can be thought of as the tea pot in the distillery, then the washback is the brewery.
+If the mash tun can be thought of as the tea pot in the distillery, then the washback is (or, more usually, the washbacks are) the brewery.
 The sugary liquid, or wort, from the mash tun has been collected in the underback.
 From there it passes through a cooler to ensure it doesn't kill the yeast and is pumped into the washback at a temperature of about 23°C.

-The washback is a large container about 12ft across and often 20ft or more deep.
+The washback is a large container usually around 12ft across and often 20ft or more deep.
 The depth is not obvious on most distillery tours as the washbacks are usually seen from a working floor placed about 4ft from their top.
 But find a vantage point from which you can see beneath the floor and the true size of the washbacks becomes apparent.
-Those at Highland Park were used as communal baths by servicement from the naval base at Scapa Flow during WWII.
+Those at Highland Park were used as communal baths by servicemen from the naval base at Scapa Flow during WWII.
 The effect of this on the taste of immediate post-war production has gone unrecorded.
+(Continues below image...)

 After the washback has been two-thirds filled with wort at 23°C, yeast is added, and the brewing process begins.
 This differs from beer production in one important respect.
 At no point is the wort boiled (unlike in the production of beer) so as the yeast is busily converting sugars into alcohol in the washback a range of other complex reactions are also going on, carried over from earlier stages in the process: in particular any remaining starch in the wort is still being converted to sugar during the process.

-Fermentation continues for up to 48 hours.
+Fermentation continues for between 2 and 4 days.
 Little seems to happen at first, but then the yeast really kicks into action and the effect can be tumultuous, rattling and shaking the washback and its surrounds and threatening to overspill the washback with active froth.
-This is countered by the switcher, a rotating arm designed to skim the froth before it reaches the top of the washback.
-Others tackle the overspill problem by closing the lids and placing large bricks on them.
+This is often countered by the switcher, a rotating arm designed to skim the froth before it reaches the top of the washback.
+Elsewhere the overspill problem is sometimes tackled by closing the lids and placing large bricks on them.

 Taking too close a look inside a washback at this point in the process can be a literally breathtaking experience.
 The action takes place below a blanket of carbon dioxide that has displaced all the oxygen in the washback, producing a sensation in the top of the nose like every fizzy drink you've ever consumed, all at once.
-After fermentation is complete the vaguely beer-like wash is pumped from the washback and into the wash still for its first distillation.
+Most distilleries use carbon dioxide extractors to prevent too much escaping into the distillery itself.
+After fermentation is complete the vaguely beer-like wash, which has an alcohol content of about 7-8% by volume, is pumped from the washback and into the wash still for its first distillation.